 The checklist for your competitive analysis is broken down into sections.

-Start with benchmarking your site’s performance metrics (like Alexa Rank, monthly unique visitors, and bounce rate) against your competitors.
+Start with benchmarking your site’s performance metrics (like Alexa Rank) against your competitors.

 Then dive deeper to uncover what marketing and search strategies are helping them grow.